vmspereira/MEWpy/docs/germ.md

 ## Architecture Overview

-MEWpy's GERM module uses a clean architecture that integrates regulatory networks with external metabolic models (COBRApy or reframed).
+MEWpy's GERM module uses a clean architecture that integrates regulatory networks with external metabolic models (reframed or COBRApy).
 This design provides:

-- **No data duplication**: Metabolic data stays in external simulators (COBRApy/reframed)
+- **No data duplication**: Metabolic data stays in external simulators (reframed/COBRApy)
 - **Clean separation**: GERM handles regulatory logic only
-- **Flexibility**: Works with any COBRApy or reframed model
+- **Flexibility**: Works with any reframed or COBRApy model
 - **Performance**: Simplified code paths, no synchronization overhead
+- **Lightweight**: Uses reframed by default (more lightweight than COBRApy)

 ### Model Types